brudolce/lexical-density-API/readme.md

 ## API endpoints

-To use the api, make a post request, the body should have a key `"inputString"` and a string value with the content to be analyzed.
+To use the api, make a post request, the body should have a key `"inputText"` and a string value with the content to be analyzed.

 The following post routes are available.
 The second one is to have a lexical analysis of a bigger text, broken down by frases ended by '!' '.' or '?'
 - http://localhost:3000/complexity